-Mycorrhizae is a beneficial bacteria and fungus that attaches to the roots and produce filaments that help the plant get nutrients that can boost plant health.
+Mycorrhizae is a beneficial bacteria and fungus that attaches to the roots and produces filaments that help the plant get nutrients that can boost plant health.

-Many growers have their favorite soil brands and or they make their soil themselves.
+Many growers have their favorite soil brands and they make their soil themselves.

 Some of the best soil for marijuana should have proper airflow and drainage but also be able to retain some water and nutrients to help the plant grow.

 Here are some of the best potting soil for cannabis not in any particular order: